christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 #### type

 The TYPE of data present in the RDATA.
 This also implies the expected fields in RDATA.
 If present the value MUST chosen from section 3.2.2.
-TYPE values of {{RFC1035}} or other RFC describing the RR TYPE.
+TYPE values, converted to lower case, of {{RFC1035}} or other RFC describing the RR TYPE.

 #### ttl